 Gdansk Walking Tour: The Royal Route

 Kick off your trip with one of the Gdansk top things to do: Walk the Royal Route.
-Not only will it help get you acquainted with the city, but many of the tourist attractions in Gdansk are located along the route.
+Not only will it help get you acquainted with the city, but many of the tourist attractions in Gdansk are located here.

 The Royal Route through the heart of Gdansk Old Town was once the path taken by kings.
-Today, the Royal Way is still the route for ceremonies and parades.
-We’ve outlined a Gdansk city tour that extends from Upland Gate to Green Gate – and we note the Gdansk tourist attractions that are found on along the way.
+Today, the Royal Way is still used for ceremonies and parades.
+We’ve outlined a Gdansk city tour that extends from Upland Gate to Green Gate – noting Gdansk tourist attractions along the way.

 High Gate (Brama Wyzynna)